FEUP-LDTS-2021/ldts-project-assignment-g1006/docs/report.md

 - **Ammo** - The player can shoot up to 2 bullets shown in the arena.
 If an alien is hit, there are many possibilities:
   - If the alien is normal, it will die and disappear from the screen, since it has 0 armor;
-  - If the alien is armored and the ammo can't kill it, if it didn+t break the alien's armor, the ammo will be reflected;
+  - If the alien is armored and the ammo can't kill it, if it didn't break the alien's armor, the ammo will be reflected;
   - If a bullet kills a certain alien, it will continue through it, with its damage reduced, if it is greater than 0.

 - **Walls** - The arena has a few walls with a fixed number of resistance, in order for the player to defend itself.